 - i.
-The desk audit is undertaken to verify that the site's SQF System documentation meets the requirements of the SQF Food Safety Code for Manufacture of Food Packaging. - ii.
-The site audit is conducted on site and determines the effective implementation of the site's documented SQF Food Safety System.
+The desk audit is undertaken to verify that the site's SQF System documentation meets the requirements of the SQF Food Safety Code for Storage and Distribution. - The site audit is conducted on site and determines the effective implementation of the site's documented SQF food safety System.